blfcweb/biggestlittlefc.github.io/music/style-guide.md

 <div class="accordion-list">

 Art Assets
-: The following OneDrive contains the art assets that will contain files referenced within this document.
-[Art asset folder][https://1drv.ms/f/s!Akzy2KMRfEttgaGeB6HIB1wD-isE-xE]
+: The following OneDrive contains the art assets that will contain files referenced within this document. <a href="https://1drv.ms/f/s!Akzy2KMRfEttgaGeB6HIB1wD-isE-xE" target="_blank">Art asset folder</a>

 Layered Files
 : We are looking to be able to edit these files ourselves to make it easier to fit the images into flyers, the website and for other uses.